 Let’s look at some of the nutrients you can add to your homemade tomato plant fertilizer.

 Wood ash that comes from a wood-burning fireplace is a fantastic source of potassium and phosphorous.
-Be sure not to add too much because wood ash also increases the acid levels in the soil.
+Be sure not to add too much because wood ash also increases the pH levels in the soil, which can make it too alkaline (depending on your soil's composition).

 If you don't have access to wood ash, add a few cups of kelp meal to increase potassium levels.
 Remember, tomato plants need potassium at the last phase of growth during flowering and fruiting.